eerieA/game-qs-grill/docs/design/core-loop.md

 * Short stories every encounter increase pacing quality
 * Structure is modular and easily extendable

+Also it did feel better in second playtest on paper (20251123).

 ---

 # 8. Future Extensions